mainkravsik/Labs/README.md

 # Labs
 All Vyacha labs
-Old versin with 0ne lan eigenvalues
+Old versin with 0ne lab eigenvalues